centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 ### BA duration event event

-This event is sent when a new BA duration event is computed by BAM broker.
+This event is sent when a new BA duration event is computed by the BAM broker.

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">